wrrnw/notes/COMP30023_Computer_Systems/Lecture_Summary.md

 	- Sockets
 		- The interface between the application layer and the transport layer
 		- Applications send and receive message through sockets
+		- Each socket has a *unique identifier*
+		- The format of the identifier depends on what transport-layer protocol is used(whether UDP or TCP)
+		- Each transport-layer segment has a set of fields for identifying sockets
 	- HTTP
 		- The HTTP needs to be implemented in two programs: client program and server program
 		- The client program and the server program are executing on the different end systems and talk to each other by exchanging HTTP messages